Evert Lundquist: Interpretations of Lundquist's style and artworks

 Lundquist was discovering the complex inner virtues of the most mundane of objects.
 He was using the hues of his impasto, his motifs and brushstrokes to create a rich and complex pictorial language of conflict/resolution between "monumentality" and that of dissipation and fragility.
 To some, his "violent" potent brushstrokes and his use of color drew comparisons to de Kooning and Dubuffet, though Lundquist was recognized as being "independent" from them.
 Even so, some of his ardent supporters, while appreciating the aesthetics of his works, had not gone "beyond" the surface of the works; they lacked understanding, or often a concept, of the potential subtexts held within the works.
 An example of this narrow interpretation can be found in the description of Lundquist's work by the Guggenheim Foundation.
 In 1964 the Solomon R. Guggenheim Foundation presented Lundquist with an award and the foundation also included in their exhibition Lundquist's Urn** (1960 oil on canvas.).
 Their description of Lundquist's work/style stated, "his use of massive impasto can be linked [...] with forms described less according to visual appearance than to a tactile sense of mass.
 Bulky and resistant bodies, crowded and sloping spaces, are realized by the weight of the paint, heaped and pressed, in analogues of our bodily sense of weight, balance, and touch."
 (A black and white image of Urn can be seen on page fifty-eight at citation.)
 The Art critic and museum curator Lawrence Alloway, in his review of Lundquist's 1960 exhibition at Beaux Arts Gallery, had made a similar and somewhat superficial assessment; "Instead of using paint to create a visual illusion, Lundquist uses it like clay and models the picture."
 Wall Street Journal writer J. S. Marcus wrote, succinctly if not profoundly, that Lundquist was a "near-abstract artist" who was able to produce works that tantalized byway of tensions created through the rich textured impasto backgrounds and the motifs.

 Lundquist was often hesitant to discuss the question of why he painted as he did, as opposed to the "technicalities" of his art.
-This was particularly true in his latter years.
+This was particularly true in his later years.
 Eva Ottoson, a friend of the Lundquist family, recalls a patient but firm Lundquist rejecting an interviewer's repeated requests for an explanation, not of painterly technique, but rather "why he painted as he did".
 Finally, Lundquist still pleasant but tired of the question offered his answer saying, "Well it just happens".